-DWP Standard Model Terms and Conditions for DWP Services Contracts are applied to all services contracts where the anticipated contract value is over £10,000.
+The DWP standard model terms and conditions for DWP services contracts are applied to all services contracts where the anticipated contract value is over £10,000.

 Prompt payment to DWP suppliers

-All central government departments are now required to pay 80% of undisputed invoices within five days.
+All central government departments are now required to pay 80% of undisputed invoices within 5 days.
 Suppliers need to be aware of the correct procedures involved to achieve this.

 Suppliers must send invoices directly by post to:

 Room 6124, Tomlinson House